stelligent/stelligent-u/01-cloudformation/README.md

 #### Question: Why YAML

 _Why do we prefer the YAML format for CFN templates?_
+It's easy to understand

 #### Question: Protecting Resources

-_What else can you do to prevent resources in a stack from being deleted?_
+_What else can you do to prevent resources in a stack from being deleted?_ set the DeletionPolicy:

 See [DeletionPolicy](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-accidental-updates/).

-_How is that different from applying Termination Protection?_
+_How is that different from applying Termination Protection?_ while the stack is deleted the resources are preserved

 #### Task: String Substitution